Edmen Shahbazyan: Background

 Edmen Shahbazyan fights out of Glendale, California.
 His older brother, Leon, is also a professional fighter.
 Edmen started training in martial arts at the age of 9 and trained at his former gym Glendale Fighting Club since the age of 12.
 As a teenager, he served as a training partner for Ronda Rousey.
 Shahbazyan initially attended Glendale High School, but transferred to Herbert Hoover High School from where he graduated.
 During his time in Hoover High, he wrestled and reached the CIF State Wrestling Championship tournament.
+Shahbazyan is of Armenian descent and has prominently displayed his heritage and support for Armenia.

 Mixed martial arts career

 Early career

-Shahbazyan made his professional debut in mixed martial arts on February 25, 2017 at CXF 6.
+Shahbazyan made his professional debut in mixed martial arts on February 25, 2017, at CXF 6.
 He faced Selah Williams and won by technical knockout in the first round.
 Edmen continued fighting for mixed martial arts promotions in California and compiled a 6–0 record, winning all fights by first-round knockout.

 Shahbazyan was invited to participate on Dana White's Contender Series 13 of Dana White's Contender Series.
 Edmen faced Antonio Jones, winning by technical knockout only 40 seconds into the first round.
 His performance led to White offering him a contract to fight in the UFC.

 Edmen was formerly managed by Ronda Rousey's One Fight Management.

 Ultimate Fighting Championship

-Shahbazyan debuted in the UFC on November 30, 2018 at The Ultimate Fighter 28 Finale against Darren Stewart.
+Shahbazyan debuted in the UFC on November 30, 2018, at The Ultimate Fighter 28 Finale against Darren Stewart.
 He won the fight via split decision.

 Shahbazyan's next fight was against Charles Byrd at UFC 235.
 He won the fight by first-round knockout.

-Shahbazyan faced Jack Marshman on July 6, 2019 at UFC 239.
+Shahbazyan faced Jack Marshman on July 6, 2019, at UFC 239.
 He won the fight via a rear-naked choke submission in the first round.

-Shahbazyan was expected to face Krzysztof Jotko on November 2, 2019 at UFC 244.
+Shahbazyan was expected to face Krzysztof Jotko on November 2, 2019, at UFC 244.
 However, Jotko withdrew from the bout and was replaced by Brad Tavares.
 After initially knocking Tavares down via a punch, Shahbazyan won the fight via a head kick KO in the first round.

-Shahbazyan was expected to face Derek Brunson on March 7, 2020 at UFC 248.
-However it was announced on February 20 that the bout had been rescheduled and would take place on April 11, 2020 at UFC Fight Night: Overeem vs. Harris.
-Due to the COVID-19 pandemic, the event was postponed and eventually scheduled for August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
+Shahbazyan was expected to face Derek Brunson on March 7, 2020, at UFC 248.
+However it was announced on February 20 that the bout had been rescheduled and would take place on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
+Due to the COVID-19 pandemic, the event was postponed and eventually scheduled for August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 Shahbazyan lost the fight via technical knockout in round three.

-During the walkout Shahbazyan carried a flag of Nagorno-Karabakh Republic, an internationally unrecognized regime.
-This was done in support after minor clashes took place in the area during that time.
+During the walkout Shahbazyan carried a flag of Nagorno-Karabakh.
+This was done in support after warfare and subsequent ethnic cleansing took place in the area during that time.
 After the bout, the Consul General of Azerbaijan in Los Angeles Nasimi Aghayev sent a protest regarding the incident to the UFC.
 As an outcome Shahbazyan apologized to the UFC for breaking the rules and causing controversy, and also lost his Reebok sponsor money.